MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/prepare-data-display-tablix-data-region-report-builder.md

 ---
-title: "Preparing data for display in a tablix data region in a Power BI paginated report | Microsoft Docs"
+title: "Prepare data for display in a tablix data region in a Power BI paginated report | Microsoft Docs"
-description: Learn how to customize the paginated report display of data in Power BI Report Builder to show either all data retrieved or a subset of the data. ms.date: 09/26/2023 ms.service: powerbi ms.subservice: report-builder ms.topic: conceptual
+description: Learn how to customize the paginated report display of data in Power BI Report Builder to show either all data retrieved or a subset of the data. ms.date: 10/03/2023 ms.service: powerbi ms.subservice: report-builder ms.topic: conceptual